groundcat/disposable-email-domain-list/README.md

 [JSON format](https://github.com/groundcat/disposable-email-domain-list/raw/master/domains.json)

-## What is disposable email?
+## What is a disposable email?

-[Disposable email addresses](http://en.wikipedia.org/wiki/Disposable_email_address) are known as DEA or dark mail.
-It is a kind of service that generates a unique or random email address that is used for every contact or entity.
+A [disposable email address](http://en.wikipedia.org/wiki/Disposable_email_address), often referred to as DEA, is a type of service that creates unique or random email addresses for each use or entity.
+Disposable email addresses are typically used only once and are not intended for receiving future emails.

-This repository includes a collection of domains that are used by the disposable email services that are still functioning at the time of the validation.
+While disposable email addresses can be used for spam, they also serve legitimate purposes.
+Some users employ them to protect their privacy or to manage their online identities.
+As such, the use of disposable email addresses isn't inherently negative or malicious.

-The administrators could use this list to prevent potentially fraudulent activities.
+The repository herein contains a collection of domains associated with active disposable email services, validated at the time of the scan.
+Administrators might use this list to mitigate potential risks or to ensure that their users are capable of receiving future communications, when it is a crucial aspect of the service provided.

 ## Sources

-The raw data are sourced from these [sources](https://github.com/groundcat/disposable-email-domain-list/blob/master/sources.txt).
+The raw data is compiled from these [sources](https://github.com/groundcat/disposable-email-domain-list/blob/master/sources.txt).

 ## Usage